 Advertise Lake Vacation Rentals

-Lake Nantahala is one of the most pristine lakes in North Carolina.
-It lies surrounded by the Blue Ridge Mountains in Macon County with a surface area of 1,605 acres at 3,012 feet mean sea level and over 20 miles of shoreline.
-About half of the lake sits within the Nantahala National Forest; the other half is surrounded by the Great Smoky Mountains National Park.
-The forest and park are respectively managed by the United States National Forest Service and the United States Park Service.
+Nantahala Lake is one of the most pristine lakes in North Carolina.
+Located within the Nantahala National Forest at an elevation of 3,012 feet, the 1,605-acre lake is surrounded by the Blue Ridge Mountains of western North Carolina.
 Nantahala Lake is a large part of the Little Tennessee River Basin, a fertile region for support of wild trout and a diversity of other fish.
 It is also home to three federally-listed endangered species: the Spotfin Chub fish, Appalachian Elktoe Mussel, and the Little-wing Pearlymussel.

 Nantahala Dam, a rockfill dam which impounds the lake in the middle of the Nantahala River, stretches 1,042 feet across and reaches 250 feet in maximum height.
 The project was constructed by the Nantahala Power & Light Company (now owned by Duke Energy) in 1942 and was created for hydroelectric generation.
 It is also used for flood control.
 Lake Nantahala empties into Nantahala River which in turn drains into Lake Fontana and then into the Little Tennessee River.